wyattmunson/semver-plugin/README.md

   - `Upgraded version` - the version was changed and a previous version was detected
   - `First run (no previous version)` - a version change was detected, but no prior version was found
   - `No changes detected` - no version change was detected, or an unexpected error occurred
-- This can be used in subsequent steps to determine whether to run a command or some other logic
+- This can be used in subsequent steps to determine whether to run a command or some other logic.

 ## Repo Configuration